juji-io/datalevin/doc/search.md

 `datalevin.search-utils`  namespace: stemming, stop words, regular expression, ngrams, prefix, and so on.

-### Search options
+#### Search options

-See documentation for `search` function to see available options that can be passed at run time to customize search: top-k, proximity expansion factor, results display, and so on.
+See documentation for `search` function to see available options that can be passed at run time to customize search: domains, top-k, proximity expansion factor, results display, and so on.

 ## Implementation